 - Consequently, our life is never boring and our journey often takes off in another COMPLETE new direction!

 - Our first major milestone as a married couple was a result of one of these grand ideas.

-In the early 1990’s, Paul had a desire to own a game lodge on his parent’s farm in the South African bushveld.
+Paul had a desire to own a game lodge on his parent’s farm in the South African bushveld.
 We had talked about recreating a living museum centered around some Iron Aged ruins we discovered on the land.
-With the help of leading Archeologists from the University of Witwatersrand in Johannesburg we learned all we could about them.
+We learned everything we could from a group of leading Archeologists from the University of Witwatersrand in Johannesburg.
 We would talk and Paul would scribble in his scrapbook.
-Months passed and he produced a set of very professional looking hand drawn Architectural drawings – his dream lodge.
+After many months he produced a set of very professional looking hand sketched Architectural drawings – his dream lodge.